|Table of contents|

 C C(-1.5) / \ / \ D E(-3) D(0) E(-3) / \ / \ F(+2) G(-2) F(+2) G(-2)

 When Black makes a play from position C, if our game tree is correct then he gains 1.5 points on average.
 If Black did choose to make this play, then it was because a 1.5-point play is the highest-value play on the board.
 In that case, it is now White's turn and the local play for White (from D to G) is worth 2 points, higher than all other remaining plays.
 White would therefore play again straight after Black, making the sequence sente for Black by definition.
-It was wrong to assume that it is equally likely that Black and White will play in the position D, so we can simply remove F from the tree and assign C the same count as G.
+It was wrong to assume that it is equally likely that Black and White will play in the position D, so we can simply remove F from the tree and assign C the same count as G. (See Miai Counting / Example 2 for a real example).

 A / \ B(-1) C / \ D E(-5) / \ F(0) G(-2)

-Suppose that this is a game tree with these final scores.
 Then the intermediate values are as follows.

 A(-1.5) / \ B(-1) C(-3) / \ D(-1) E(-5) / \ F(0) G(-2)